sabbir-rupom/akaash-rest-api/README.md

 ### What is Flight?

 Flight is a fast, simple, extensible framework for PHP.
 Flight enables you to quickly and easily build RESTful web applications.
-[Weblink](http://flightphp.com/)
+[Learn more about Flight-PHP](http://flightphp.com/)

 **NOTE:** This template is based on my recent API development experiences.
 I will not boast that its a very good template, this project may have some serious design flaws- which I may need to overcome in recent days.
 But I have tried my best to include some basic functionalities